usnistgov/metaschema-xslt/README.md

 ## Software description

-Metaschema-XSLT is an XSLT-based implementation of the NIST (ITL/CSD) [Metaschema document modeling framework](https://github.com/usnistgov/metaschema).
+Metaschema-XSLT is an XSLT-based implementation of the NIST (ITL/CSD) [Metaschema data modeling framework](https://github.com/usnistgov/metaschema).

 NIST Metaschema defines how to describe sets of data objects -- serialized information sets, considered abstractly -- *across* and *between* implementations of processing systems that are coded to manipulate and process such objects.

 These descriptions are provided by means of a formal *language* developed for this purpose.
 In support of metaschemas defined using this language, this software can be used to generate utilities and software artifacts including XML Schema (XSD) and JSON Schema, data conversion scripts, and model documentation.

+Such utilities can in turn provide the basis for ecosystems of tools supporting data models and data sets expressed in the supported formats. ***Make-your-own Schema Kit*** except you get more than a schema, you also get many things with it, including the ability to cast to other formats and maintain formal format-agnosticism.

 ### Statement of purpose

 NIST ITL/CSD Metaschema is a data modeling technology, which works by providing formal and validable descriptions of data models such that instances (data sets) conforming to these models can be cast and rewritten in various alternative syntaxes, i.e. optimized at the level of format, while permitting lossless conversion of defined-as-equal information sets across format boundaries.

-In addition to neutralizing the "XML/JSON" or more broadly "Markup/object notation" boundary, this technology also offers other capabilities such as external specification and validation of application-oriented semantics ("business rules") of models appropriate to specialized knowledge domains.
+In addition to neutralizing the "XML vs JSON" or more broadly "Markup language vs object notation" issue, this technology also offers other capabilities such as external specification and validation of application-oriented semantics ("business rules") defined over models appropriate to specialized knowledge domains.

 The current effort seeks to implement, demonstrate and enable the capabilities of a NIST Metaschema system, with respect to functionalities including schema generation, data conversion or pipelining, stylesheet generation or a host of other potential uses of Metaschema and metaschemas considered broadly.
-In addition, we aspire to do so sustainably, not in the sense that the software will meet all requirements for all time, but that it will be reliable, validable and traceable.
+In addition, we aspire to do so sustainably, not in the sense that the software will meet all requirements for all time, but that it will be reliable, validable, traceable, extensible -- and replaceable.

 Considering data traceability and process transparency as primary goals will also serve secondary goals, such as the creation and demonstration of use cases (for this and compatible software) and the codification and maturation of relevant standards, including standards supported by Metaschema such as OSCAL.